you-loan/LaraVueFy/TUTORIAL.md

 		}
 	</script>

-In this way we have already the same result but with in differents and smallest files.
+In this way we have still the same result but with differents and smallest files.

 # Add Vuetify